jupyter-book/jupyter-book/docs/content/figures.md

 ## Figures

-MyST markdown also lets you include **figures** in your page.
+MyST Markdown also lets you include **figures** in your page.
 Figures are like images, except that they are easier to reference elsewhere in your book, and they include things like captions.
 To include a figure, use this
 syntax: